 Our food recovery program.
 The program prevents edible, healthy food from restaurants, local farmers and food industry partners from being thrown away, significantly reducing food waste in our community.

 Fresh Approaches Food Centre

-Our on-site food processing facility allows us to increase the variety, quality and quantity of fresh food available to those in our community accessing food assistance.
+Our award-winning, on-site food processing facility allows us to increase the variety, quality and quantity of fresh food available to those in our community accessing food assistance.